 If you want to learn about a wider selection of attractions beyond the category on this page, you can find others.
 Anyone who needs to can find more details about other attractions by following this link.

 ...take a refreshing dip in the salty sea...

 The east and north coasts of Barbados face the Atlantic Ocean, where huge waves crash along the shore and coral reefs.
 Because the ocean currents and waves are so strong on the east coast of Barbados, this area is not recommended for swimming.
 However, experienced swimmers can try swimming in protected bay areas and small pools formed by splashing waves along the shore that create a natural swimming pool.
 An unknowing swimmer can easily be carried away by the strong currents and fierce waves that beat against the coral reefs.
 This is truly an example of the amazing power of the ocean.
 Instead of watersports and swimming, vacationers may enjoy a relaxing stroll on the east coast beaches, or tanning on the sandy shores.
-Some popular beach areas on the east coastline are the Soup Bowl located at Bathsheba, which is a hit especially among surfers, and the scenic Cattlewash, which boasts picturesque beach landscapes.

 The waters on the northern coast of Barbados are also choppy, and it is dangerous to swim in open waters.
 But the scenery on this side of the island is something to behold.
 The panoramic views and amazing landscape make the north coast the perfect spot for a beach picnic or some afternoon sightseeing.
 When visiting this part of the island check out private bays like River Bay and Cove Bay, rugged cliffs overlooking the ocean, and beach caves perfect for exploring.